awsdocs/aws-robomaker-developer-guide/doc_source/delete-simulation-application.md

 1. In the left navigation pane, choose **Development**, then choose **Simulation applications**\.

-1. Select the **Name** of a simulation application to see details including the time it was created and last updated\.
+1. Select the **Name** of a simulation application\.
+This shows details such as the time it was created and last updated\.

 1. In the simulation application detail page, choose **Delete** and then choose **Delete** to delete to confirm\.